EricKnecht/resume/README.md

       - Scaling out to more instances in 2 mouse clicks
       - Viewing application logs
       - Clearing Varnish and Ehcache
+  - Created automated jenkins jobs to build our applications and dependencies into RPMs and upload them to yum repositories on Amazon S3

+#### Software Engineer, republic wireless (Oct 2011 - Mar 2012)
+  - Created PHP and Ruby applications to suppor the initial launch of [republic wireless](http://republicwireless.com)

 ### Fidelity Investments, Durham, NC
 #### Software Engineer